Part 3 · The Unwritten Rule

 Four themes — equal prominence

-Four Key Themes from Ethnographic Interviews Horizontal bar chart with identical values to indicate equal prominence: Trust & hope; Mediation & dependency; Unevenness & exclusion; Aspiration & dignity.
+Four key themes from ethnographic interviews Horizontal bar chart showing Trust and hope, Mediation and dependency, Unevenness and exclusion, and Aspiration and dignity.
 0% 25% 50% 75% 100% Trust & hope 30% Mediation & dependency 25% Unevenness & exclusion 25% Aspiration & dignity 20%

-These interviews surface the human rhythms behind policy: dependence on officers, politics that bends rules, and a longing for impartiality.
-Lived experiences complicate the tidy edges of survey charts: beneficiaries keep quiet, caste is downplayed yet present, resignation coexists with hope.
+These interviews add human texture to the survey material: dependence on officers, politics that bends rules, and a persistent longing for impartiality.
+Lived experiences complicate the cleaner edges of charts.
+Beneficiaries often stay quiet, caste may be downplayed yet still present, and resignation can coexist with hope.

 Parth Mody